-A Common Misconception Between Ounces and Troy Ounces
+A Common Misconception Between Troy Ounce vs Ounce

-One of the biggest misconceptions for investors who are new to the bullion marketplace is that an ounce and a troy ounce are equal.
-This is not the case, and many people are frequently confused when their products weigh more than one ounce.
+One of the biggest misconceptions for investors who are new to the bullion marketplace is to think that an ounce and a troy ounce are equal.
+This is not the case, and many people are frequently confused when their products weigh more than one regular ounce (the avoirdupois ounce).
 In fact, most products are referred to in ounces but are actually sold in troy ounces.
-The reality is that the vast majority of bullion dealers are referring to troy ounces when they say "ounces”.
+The reality is that the vast majority of bullion dealers are referring to troy ounces when they say "ounces."
 This is the "industry standard."

 The Difference Between The Two Ounce Units

 1 Troy Ounce (Troy oz) = 31.1 grams

 A troy ounce weighs about 10% more compared to an ounce, which makes a big difference when it comes to precious metals.

 Besides the obvious weight differences, there is another distinction in how they are measured.
 Everyone knows that one regular pound corresponds to sixteen avoirdupois ounces, so a troy pound must be heavier right?
 Contrary to popular belief, it's not.
 In the Troy system, a troy pound is actually only equal to 12 troy ounces, which ends up being lighter.
 Thus, in terms of weight, 1 pound of silver is approximately 80 grams more than 1 troy pound of silver.
 For that reason, most bullion being traded and sold is measured in troy ounces or kilograms.
 This is to avoid any confusion between the conversions between troy ounces and troy pounds.

 It is important to know what you are buying because certain unverified dealers will sell precious metals in ounces instead of troy ounces.
 This small difference can make one product look like a much better deal.
 Don't be fooled, though.
 If you know and trust your source for bullion, this deception is rare and not likely something you would have to worry about.